TheSettingSun/Map/README.md

 # Map
-It's a project that our team create in graduation field work.
+It's a project that our team create in our graduation field work.